breadthe/syenite/src/article-vault/2023/09/syenite-wishlist.md

 ## Fixes

-- Internal links should have the full URL in the href, not just the relative path, so instead of `/2023/09/markdown-styling` I want `http://example.com/2023/09/markdown-styling`
+- ~~Internal links should have the full URL in the href, not just the relative path, so instead of `/2023/09/markdown-styling` I want `http://example.com/2023/09/markdown-styling`~~ Actually I think I'm ok with relative links for now.
-- External links should have a little ↗ icon attached
-- Handle double **Updated** scenario (when both `updated` frontmatter is set and the `UpdatedAt` component is used in the same article)
+- Handle double **Updated** scenario (when both `updated` frontmatter is set and the `UpdatedAt` component is used in the same article).
+Not super high priority, since this can be handled simply by not using the Updated component.